 About the Park

-Dunorlan Park is the finest ‘Jewel in the Crown’ of Tunbridge Wells many lovely parks and much loved and well-used by the residents of the Borough.
-It is a large and beautiful park - it has a lake and ponds and marshy areas; it has wide expanses of grass, trees and shrubberies; it has formal areas and wild areas; it has new and old historical areas with the Victoria Cross Grove and the Victorian temple and fountain ………AND there are many things to do, as well as excellent facilities with a fine cafe, a boat house, public toilets and accessible paths.
+Dunorlan Park is probably the finest of several lovely parks in Tunbridge Wells.
+It is much loved and well-used by many of the residents of the Borough for a variety of recreational purposes.
+It is a large and beautiful park - it has a lake and ponds and marshy areas; wide expanses of grass, trees and shrubberies: formal areas and wild areas; new and historical areas with the Victoria Cross Grove and the Victorian Temple and fountain ………AND there are many things to do, as well as excellent facilities with a fine cafe, a boating lake, public toilets and accessible paths.